 Khushwant Singh was born in India and has lived in Germany since childhood.
 He studied ethnology, education and social anthropology with a focus on migration, intercultural communication, youth and religion.
 Singh completed his MA at Heidelberg University and his MRes at Goldsmiths College in London, gaining distinction in both.
 After his studies, he was employed as a social worker and took care of migrants and unaccompanied refugee minors.
 Since 2006, he has been working in the field of international development cooperation having begun his career with GIZ (then GTZ) as a programme coordinator at the Center for International Migration and Development (CIM).
 In 2012 he was seconded to the Federal Ministry for Economic Affairs and Energy (BMWi) and joined the coordination team of the German Government’s welcome initiative for international skilled workers, ‘Make it in Germany’.

 From 2015 until 2017, Singh served as an advisor on values, religion and development on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 He conceptualised and implemented the dialogue series ‘Religion Matters!’ with religious representatives, and the multilingual BMZ/PaRD publication “Voices from Religions on Sustainable Development” – involving 25 religious and indigenous representatives from ten traditions.
 He was also instrumental in the creation of PaRD in 2016.
-From 2017 to 2021, he directed the Global Project Quality Infrastructure (GPQI), as well as the support project to the Digital Dialogues of the Federal Ministry for Economic Affairs and Energy (BMWi) in India.
+From 2017 to 2021, he directed the Indian components of the Global Project Quality Infrastructure (GPQI) and the Digital Dialogues of the Federal Ministry for Economic Affairs and Energy (BMWi) in India.

 Khushwant Singh is engaged on a voluntary basis in the field of religion.
 For several years he was active in educational and community work with young Sikhs.
 He is a founding member of the renowned Interreligious Council of Religions Frankfurt (Rat der Religionen) and had the honour to serve as its president from 2014 to 2017.
 The council fosters dialogue between religions, political representatives and society.